azu/textstat/README.md

 The same way of [textlint](https://github.com/textlint/textlint "textlint").

-The difference between textstat and textlint is that `textstat` has some build-in rules.
+The difference between textstat and textlint is that `textstat` has some built-in rules.

 ### CLI